eduardasnz/eduardasnz/README.md

 ###

-<p align="left">My name is Maria Eduarda and I'm a BackEnd Developer, from Bahia - Brazil</p>
+<p align="left">My name is Maria Eduarda and I'm a Full-Stack Developer, from Bahia - Brazil</p>

 ###